sharisteph/sharisteph/README.md

 😄 Pronouns: me

-⚡ Fun fact: about me- I am as obsessed with books as i am with novels
+⚡ Fun fact: about me- I am as obsessed with books as i am with movies